ess-dmsc/event-formation-unit/dataformats/cncs2016/README.md

 ## Visualization scripts

+### Voxel renderer
+Displays a 3D image of the detector based on the output.vox voxel intensity file.
+The script uses vtk whose Python bindings must be installed.

+    > ./voxelrender.py output.voxel

 ### Histograms
 Displays a histogram of time of flight values, wire0 amplitudes and positions and grid0 amplitudes and positions.